This post is also available in:

-During the night of Saturday 7 to Sunday 8 April 1945 the last parachutist operation in The Netherlands started over the (eastern) province of Drenthe.
-The dropping of 702 French (SAS) paratroopers intended to support the further advances of the Second Canadian Army Corps to the city of Groningen
+During the night of Saturday, April 7 to Sunday, April 8, 1945, the final Airborne operation in the Netherlands took place over the eastern province of Drenthe.
+A total of 702 French SAS paratroopers were dropped behind enemy lines with the mission to support the continued advance of the Second Canadian Army Corps toward the city of Groningen.

 Battlefield Tours offers battlefield tours for both private and mixed groups in the province of Drenthe.
 Battlefield Tours can provide specific programs for larger groups, schools and scouting groups.
 The Battlefield Tours in Drenthe require motorized transport because of distance and tour length.
 Battlefield Tours can provide transport for groups up to 8 persons.
 But if you feel more comfortable in your own car, you can follow us using your car also.
 Groups larger than 8 persons will have to provide for (additional) transport themselves.
 The tour in Drenthe takes a full day.